How to Make Primitive Dolls

 Step 1 - Decide on a design for your doll.

 The easiest way to do this for first-time doll makers is to pick a primitive doll pattern to work with.
 Some sites I like to shop for patterns on are Cloth Doll Supply and Pattern Mart.
+I also sell patterns for some of the original doll designs that you see on this blog in my shop, Old World Primitives.
 Study the image of the finished doll that is provided along with the pattern to get a feel for what sort of techniques you will need to employ to achieve your desired finished result.
-I like to envision the adjectives that someone would use to describe my finished doll: rustic, rough, simple, stained, timeworn, early American, antique, and of course - primitive.
-Even “ugly” - in an ugly-but-endearing sense.
+I like to envision the adjectives that someone would use to describe my finished doll: rustic, rough, simple, stained, timeworn, early American, antique, and of course – primitive.
+Even “ugly” – in an ugly-but-endearing sense.

 Step 2 - Gather materials.